 - Construction of the school’s first female toilet block

-TEWFI has built an e-Education Centre.
-Oficially opened on 22 January 2008, this is the first computer centre for this rural region.
-Located adjacent to the Uluru Children’s Home (UCH), this centre is accessible to the residents from surrounding villages, in addition to the children from UCH.
+TEWFI has built an e-Education Center.
+Officially opened on 22 January 2008, this is the first computer center for this rural region.
+Located adjacent to the Uluru Children’s Home (UCH), this center is accessible to the residents from surrounding villages, in addition to the children from UCH.

 Engineers Without Borders Australia, have provided their technical support for the establishment.

-Due to insufficient funds, the e-Education Centre currently features only nine PC work stations.
-However, we are urgently seeking more financial support to cater for our aim of expanding the network to make it into a multifunctional centre featuring a projector and a total of 35 computers.
-This function of the centre is to cater to the ongoing, long-term educational needs of the children at UCH, as well as to the wider community, by:
+Due to insufficient funds, the e-Education Center currently features only nine PC work stations.
+However, we are urgently seeking more financial support to cater for our aim of expanding the network to make it into a multi functional center featuring a projector and a total of 35 computers.
+This function of the center is to cater to the ongoing, long-term educational needs of the children at UCH.

 - Alternative for India Development (AID India)